builders-blueprint-series/from-coder-to-engineer/front/contents.md

 Exposed collections
 Leaky domain

-### Chapter 12: Repetition

-Duplication in the presentation layer
-Duplication in the data layer
-Checks everywhere
-Logging everything

-### Chapter 13: Coupling
+### Chapter 12: Coupling

 The "new" keyword
 Concrete dependencies
+Friend classes
 Relying on dispose
 Injecting the container
 Resolving from the container
 Over injecting
 Fancy injecting
 Inappropriate registration

+### Chapter 13: Repetition

+Duplication in the presentation layer
+Duplication in the data layer
+Checks everywhere
+Logging everything

 ### Chapter 14: Responsibility